mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

   we can expect similar performance.
 * Most importantly, AMD 7900 XTX is 60% cheaper than Nvidia 4090.
 So the performance (toks/sec) per dollar can be much better if we can get a similar performance.

-In this post, we are taking a deep look at the large language model inference problem and see how well can AMD GPUs do.
-We specifically look at single-batch 4-bit LLM inference problem as a starting point.
-We are also interested in asking how well can AMD GPUs do compared to a performant CUDA solution on Nvidia GPUs.
+In this post, we are taking a deep look at how well AMD GPUs can do compared to a performant CUDA solution on Nvidia GPUs.

 ## Machine Learning Compilation for LLM Inference